From Vision to action: Young entrepreneurs from Puebla build their future

 Belem Saucedo, Manager at Sustainable Grou

-Emprende Juventud Poblana is more than an incubator — it is a growing movement led by young changemakers determined to build fairer, stronger, and more resilient communities.
-As applications rise and alumni reinvest their time, energy, and capital into new cohorts, the model demonstrates a simple truth: when young talent is given tools, time, and trust, transformative change takes root.
+Emprende Juventud Poblana is more than an incubator — it’s a growing movement driven by young people committed to building fairer, stronger communities.
+As applications grow and alumni give back, the model shows what happens when talent meets tools, time, and trust: meaningful change begins.

 Read more about our projects for job market integration